sdmx-twg/sdmx-csv/data-message/docs/sdmx-csv-field-guide.md

 - Only all those dimension columns have to be present, that are required to uniquely identify the concerned attributes and/or measures.
 - Attributes can but do not need to be included even if they have a mandatory status.
 - Measures can but do not have to be included.
 - When an SDMX RESTful web service implements streaming, then it might not know, while generating the csv header row, which measures and attributes actually have values.
-Therefore, it can happen that all values presented for an attribute or measure are left empty.
+Therefore, it can happen that all values presented in an attribute or measure column are left empty.
 - Implementers have the possibility to add any other custom columns as required, e.g. updated, prepared, etc.

 ## Column headers (first row)